Note

 What makes messages "large"?

-Messages are "large" based on the service handling those messages.
-The exact size limit on large messages differs across Logic Apps and connectors.
-Both Logic Apps and connectors can't directly consume large messages, which must be chunked.
-For the Logic Apps message size limit, see Logic Apps limits and configuration.
-For each connector's message size limit, see the connector's reference documentation.
+Messages are large based on the service that handles those messages.
+The exact size limit on large messages differs across Azure Logic Apps and connector actions.
+Both Azure Logic Apps and connectors can't directly consume large messages without chunking.

-Logic Apps can't directly use outputs from chunked messages that are larger than the message size limit.
+Azure Logic Apps can't directly use outputs from chunked messages that are larger than the message size limit.
 Only actions that support chunking can access the message content in these outputs.
-So, an action that handles large messages must meet either these criteria:
+An action that handles large messages must meet either of the following criteria:

 Chunked message handling for connectors

-Services that communicate with Logic Apps can have their own message size limits.
-These limits are often smaller than the Logic Apps limit.
-For example, assuming that a connector supports chunking, a connector might consider a 30-MB message as large, while Logic Apps does not.
-To comply with this connector's limit, Logic Apps splits any message larger than 30 MB into smaller chunks.
+Services that communicate with Azure Logic Apps can have their own message size limits.
+These limits are often smaller than the Azure Logic Apps limit.
+For example, if a connector supports chunking, a connector might consider a 30-MB message as large, while Azure Logic Apps doesn't.
+To comply with this connector's limit, Azure Logic Apps splits any message larger than 30 MB into smaller chunks.

 For connectors that support chunking, the underlying chunking protocol is invisible to end users.
-However, not all connectors support chunking, so these connectors generate runtime errors when incoming messages exceed the connectors' size limits.
+Not all connectors support chunking.
+Connectors that don't support it generate runtime errors when incoming messages exceed the connector size limits.

 "Compose": {